Babagesh/CommunityBoard/README.md

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
-  - [ ] All cards have buttons or links in addition to text
+  - [x] All cards have buttons or links in addition to text
-- [ ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats
-  - [ ] Web app is shown in a mobile format
+  - [x] Web app is shown in a mobile format

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] Added a hover css style on the cards to give a border when mouse hovers over.

 ## Video Walkthrough